 Evan and I have known each other since grammar school.
 We met in Mrs. Caruso’s class in Dracut, Massachusetts in 4th grade.
 I had a crush on him then and still do to this day.
 We re-met in college in 1992 and the rest is history.
 He’s the love of my life, but also someone I’m so very proud to call my husband.
 Evan got his graduate degree in Marriage and Family Therapy from Fuller Theological Seminary in Pasadena, Caifornia.
 Over the years, he worked with Alzheimer patients, AIDS victims, foster and adopted children and the mentally disabled as a counselor, social worker and director at several organizations.
 Currently, Evan owns his own practice called the New England Institute for Marriage and Family Therapy.
 This year, he is my husband of 25 years, my confidant, our family’s spiritual leader and my best friend.
 And oh yeah, he’s Heart4Honduras’ Vice President.
 Thanks for supporting me, keeping me sane and in line.
 Couldn’t/wouldn’t do this without you.

 Eli is my son.
 The moment looked into his eyes 20 years ago, I saw a wise old soul observing, cautious, wondering who I was and what his life would bring.
 He’s been nothing short of an amazing person to raise and get to know.
 Today, he’s a student at the University of New Hampshire studying Environmental Engineering.
-He’s an active member at his fraternity, SigEp, has participated in several of their fundraisers and currently, he’s the chairman for Heart4Honduras leading our board meetings when he’s on break from school.
+He’s a member of Sigma Phi Epsilon, has participated in several of their fundraisers and currently, he’s the chairman for Heart4Honduras leading our board meetings when he’s on break from school.
 To this day, from those beautiful blue green eyes, he never ceases to bless me with his wisdom.
 Thanks for bringing your youth and thoughtfulness to our team.

 I met Ernesto at Cinnabon on our first trip to Honduras in 2015.
 He shared with us about his volunteer work in his father’s medical clinic and we, in turn, shared about our work at the orphanage Senderos.
-Since then, he’s become an active volunteer there and now helps out regularly giving devotionals, bringing in other volunteers, and leads field-trips and other mission teams to visit.
-Ernesto lives in San Pedro Sula and is a law student at Universidad Nacional Autonoma de Honduras (UNAH) soon to finish his law degree.
+Since then, he’s become an essential part of our organization.
+He’s the driving force in making anything happen in our ministry.
+He coordinates schooling, procures living quarters, buys groceries, arranges medical assistance, is dad, is brother, is pastor to all we serve and the list goes on… Ernesto lives in San Pedro Sula and has graduated as a law student at the Universidad Nacional Autonoma de Honduras (UNAH).
 As our mentor and project manager, he always goes above and beyond in all that he does for us!
-He’s fun, he’s musically talented, has a heart for the Lord, and I consider him a personal friend.
+He’s fun, he’s musically talented, has a heart for the Lord, and he’s one of my best friends.
 Thanks for all that you do to be our hands and feet in Honduras.

 MacKenzie Jackson Smerdon, Board Member